ZacJW/associated/associated/README.md

 A trait to associate enum variants with constants.
 See [associated-derive](https://docs.rs/associated-derive) for deriving this trait automatically.

-Derive support is enabled with the `"derive"` feature, which is enabled by default.
+Derive support is enabled with the `"derive"` feature.

 ## Example